zedarvates/short-range-real-gibberlink/README.md

 Use Case :
 Access Badge
-Use Case_ Secure Mission Transfer for Autonomous Drones Use Cases  EVs, Drones, and Autonomous Charging Systems ....
+Use Case_ Secure Mission Transfer for Autonomous Drones Use Cases  EVs, Drones, and Autonomous Charging Systems, Warehouse, Confidential zones

+....

 ### Version